sloev/python-lambdarest/docs/README.md

 Here you find updated documentation on how to use Lambdarest, please check as well the [tests](https://github.com/trustpilot/python-lambdarest/blob/master/docs/tests/) directory for some more examples.

+Lambdarest is a product of collaboration, please consider [Contributing](https://github.com/trustpilot/python-lambdarest/blob/master/docs/CONTRIBUTING.md) if you have an [issue](https://github.com/trustpilot/python-lambdarest/issues/new/choose) or a [feature](https://github.com/trustpilot/python-lambdarest/pulls) :-)

 **Contents**

 * [Installation](#installation)